lagbolt/library/Polgerbookreview.md

-This is a review of, or perhaps just a reaction to, *Library Signage and Wayfinding Design* by Mark Aaron Polger.
+This note is a review of, or perhaps just a reaction to, *Library Signage and Wayfinding Design* by Mark Aaron Polger.

 A book is written with particular goals for a particular audience.
 One way to review a book unfairly is to measure it against some other goals, for some other book entirely, perhaps the book the reviewer themselves would have written.
 I'm probably guilty of that.
 In any case, my interest and focus is on public libraries.
+The signage I'm most interested in is signage for wayfinding, rather than, say, policy or marketing announcements.

 #### Details